-Identify and benchmark best practices for remediation for specific human rights and environmental abuses to inform plans of action for brands and retailers;
+Identify and benchmark best corporate practices for remediation for specific human rights and environmental abuses to inform plans of action for brands and retailers;

-Keep abreast of relevant industry research, trends, and news and communicate developments to the rest of the team; and
+Keep abreast of relevant industry research, trends, and news; and

 What We’re Looking For:

 3-5 years of experience with sourcing or compliance teams in the apparel, footwear, toy, or electronics industries, or 3-5 years of experience of working at multi-stakeholder initiatives (MSIs);